Hatim315/Manhua-Manga-Manhwa_Downloader/README.md

 ### 1. With Cmdline arguments
     You can use arguments to pass different parameters.
 For example, If you run ```python main.py -h```.
 You will get all the available arguments.
 These are:

-    ```
-    -h, --help  show this help message and exit.
+     -h, --help  show this help message and exit
      -n          Name of the manga/manhua/manhwa you want to download.
      -l          Number of latest chapters you want.
-    -N          For not deleting the Images even after making pdfs.```
-    ```
+     -d          For specifying the path where pdf's directory wi

     Complete Execution: ```python main.py -n <name of the manga/manhua/manhwa> -l <no. of latest chapters you want> -N (This flag can be used to keep the images.)```